codex-storage/cs-codex-dist-tests/Tests/CodexContinuousTests/reports/CodexTestNetReport-August2023.md

 (Stopped: The number of tests that can successfully run on the test-net is not high enough to justify the cost of leaving it running.)

 ## Deployment Configuration
-Continous Test-net is deployed to the kubernetes cluster with the following configuration:
+Continuous Test-net is deployed to the kubernetes cluster with the following configuration:

 5x Codex Nodes:
 - Log-level: Trace